efroemling/ballistica/docs/design/client-log-reporting.md

 ## Reading reports

-- `tools/pcommand cloud_log_query --message '<text>'` on prod
+- `tools/pcommand cloud_log_query --src client` on prod, or the
-  (`baSrc=client`), or the dev-log search on dev.
+  dev-log search on dev.
 Summary line:
   `client log report from b<build> <tag>: N entries at index I`.
-- **Attribution trap:** `--message 'client log | b22972'` matches
-  loosely — Cloud Logging tokenizes the text (the `|` is not literal), so other builds' entries flood in and per-build attribution silently lies.
-Correct recipe: dump via `--filter 'labels.baSrc="client"'`, then post-filter strictly on the parsed `b<build>` token.
-Stack line numbers in reports are a reliable build-fingerprint cross-check.
+- Query mechanics — including the `--message` tokenization trap that silently breaks per-build attribution and the strict post-filter recipe for it — live in the `cloud-logs` Claude skill.

 ## Driving an investigation

-Set a phrase trigger + windows on the fleet, have the target clients run; pair with raising logger verbosity (transient per-logger levels are the designed-but-not-built next step — pressure is growing: one obfuscated mod produces hundreds of pushcall warnings/day across players).
+Set a phrase trigger + windows on the fleet, have the target clients run; pair with raising logger verbosity via the fleet's cloud logger control config (above) — and filter the resulting reports on `levels=cloud` so user-tweaked clients don't muddy the picture.

 ## Alerting interaction (checked 2026-08-15)